jhu-idc/migration-file-server/README.md

 * `make push` will push the image to GHCR
 * `make init` establishes the `HEAD` commit hash and timestamp, and is invoked automatically when `image` or `push` is invoked
 * `make clean` removes Make state including the image tag being used by `image` and `push`

+# GIT LFS

+Note that this repository uses [GIT LFS](https://git-lfs.github.com/), which needs to be installed locally using `git lfs install`.
+Any files added under `assets/lfs` will automatically use LFS; your git workflow does not change at all.

+To add additional paths or files to LFS, use `git lfs track`.